Akaricchi/resume/resume.rst

   * Designed and implemented the Fibers_ API and runtime, a low-level context-switching primitive similar to POSIX ucontext, based on Asyncify_.
-  * Found and squished various random bugs in the runtime.
+  * Found and fixed various bugs in the runtime.

 .. project:: Meson